JeevithaG5/DA14_Dynamic_Retail_Dashboard/README.md

-Here’s an updated and more detailed **README** file that includes sample tables for each dataset:

----

 # Dynamic Retail Dashboard in Excel

 ## Overview
-The **Dynamic Retail Dashboard** is a comprehensive and interactive dashboard built in Excel to provide actionable insights into retail operations.
-It dynamically connects to datasets hosted on GitHub, processes data using Power Query, and visualizes critical metrics with dynamic charts and KPIs.
-The dashboard is designed to help businesses make data-driven decisions effectively.
+The **Dynamic Retail Dashboard** is an interactive and data-driven tool built in Excel to visualize and analyze retail data.
+It connects to datasets hosted on GitHub, uses Power Query for data transformation, and presents insights through dynamic charts and KPIs.
+The dashboard solves key business questions, enabling informed decision-making.

 ---

 ## Datasets Used

 ### 1. **Orders Table**
-The Orders table contains detailed information about customer orders, including product details, sales, shipping, and profit metrics.
+The Orders table contains details of customer orders, including product, shipping, and financial metrics.

 **Sample Data:**
 | Order ID       | Returned | Order Date   | Ship Date   | Ship Mode       | Customer Name   | Segment    | Country         | Market | Sales   | Profit   | Discount |